maitri-surti/maitri-surti-portfolio/makeOverMonday.md

 ## Step four: Test the solution

-### User 1 feedback
+### User 1 feedback (student, mid 20's)
 While testing both of my sketches with the user, I noticed that they faced some difficulty in recognizing what exactly "Loan Originations" mean with respect to the visualization.
 To take this feedback into account, I would add an asterisk on the word "Loan Originations" and mention the exact definition as the end of the table for better clarity.
+One thing they found surprising is that public schools have the highest loan originations.
+They hadn't expected this because public schools are usually cheaper than private schools.
+To this, I had to clarify that this data viz does not take into account the population of the school.
+Since, public schools often tend to have a greater population of students, they have the highest loan originations.

 ### User 2 feedback